pawantalekar/Java-interview-questions/README.md

 # Java-interbiew-questions

-Here, in this repository i will write the code fo FAQ in java interviews.
+Here, in this repository i will write the code of FAQ in java interviews.